Belize City Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries not on the visa-free list must obtain a visa before traveling to Belize
+Citizens of countries not on the visa-exempt list must obtain a visa from a Belize embassy or consulate before travel

 Arrival Process